quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {:removeinrfc="true"}

-Only implementations of the final, published RFC can use the events belonging to the category with the URI `urn:ietf:params:qlog:events:quic#connectivity`, `urn:ietf:params:qlog:events:quic#security`, `urn:ietf:params:qlog:events:quic#quic`, and `urn:ietf:params:qlog:events:quic#recovery`.
+Only implementations of the final, published RFC can use the events belonging to the category with the URIs `urn:ietf:params:qlog:events:quic#connectivity`, `urn:ietf:params:qlog:events:quic#security`, `urn:ietf:params:qlog:events:quic#quic`, and `urn:ietf:params:qlog:events:quic#recovery`.
 Until such an RFC exists,